cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ![small_image](/images/single-blog/output-without-links.png)

-If you further add a `| markdownify` after challenge and solution (for instance `{{ .Params.solution | markdownify }}`), you can pass markdown based text and the theme automatically converts markdown links.
+If you further add a `| markdownify` after challenge and solution (for instance `{{ .Params.solution | markdownify }}`), you can pass markdown-based text and the theme automatically converts markdown links.

 ---

 ### Remove pattern

-The default theme has a few dynamic pattern (bubbles and patterns of crosses) moving up and down.
+The default theme has a few dynamic patterns (bubbles and patterns of crosses) moving up and down.
 I like the dynamic effect the bubbles generate because they are more transparent and clean (you can see both patterns in the right upper corner of the image below).

 ![small_image](/images/single-blog/pattern.png)